lsampaioweb/jump-server/README.md

 # Jump Server
-Project that will create the VMs that will work as the DNS servers of the HomeLab.
+Project that will create the VMs that will work as the Jump Servers of the HomeLab.

 # Scripts:
 [Terraform](terraform/ "Terraform")